SudipSarkar1193/DSA/DP/trappingRainWater.approach.md

 So, in simple terms, we’re always making the right decision at the right time.
 That’s why this approach works so well!

+**`---------------------------------------------------------`**

+At a particular index, this approach works because, **as we process elements, we always move forward by handling the smaller element first.
+This ensures that when we process an index, `it will never happen that on the extreme end (the other side), there exists a smaller boundary that we haven't accounted for`.**

+For example, if we are on the left side and processing the left pointer, it is guaranteed that on the right side, there will never be a greater value that is smaller than the current lmax.
+The same logic applies the other way around: when processing the right pointer, there will never be a greater value smaller than rmax on the left side.

+This guarantees that we are correctly calculating the trapped water at every step, making the approach both optimal and accurate.

 ## Intuition
 The problem requires us to calculate how much rainwater can be trapped between bars of different heights after raining.